 Case Trustees and Examiners

 A case trustee or an examiner may be appointed for cause, including fraud, dishonesty, incompetence, or gross mismanagement, or if such an appointment is in the interest of creditors, equity security holders, and other interests of the estate.
 A party in interest or the U.S. Trustee can request the appointment of a case trustee or examiner at any time prior to confirmation in a chapter 11 case.
 The case trustee is appointed by the U.S. Trustee, after consultation with parties in interest and subject to the court's approval.
-In some cases, the U.S. Trustee may convene a creditors' meeting solely to elect a case trustee.
+The U.S. Trustee may convene a creditors' meeting solely to elect a case trustee.

 The case trustee is responsible for managing the estate property, operating the debtor's business, and, if appropriate, filing the reorganization plan.
 The trustee must file a plan as soon as possible, or, if not possible, to file a report explaining why a plan will not be filed or to recommend that the case be converted to Chapter 7 or be dismissed.